vegaprotocol/vegawallet/cmd/README.md

 ## Tainting a key pair

-For some reason, you may want to prevent the use of a key, by "tainting" it with the following command:
+You may want to prevent the use of a key by "tainting" it with the following command:

 ```console